garrandall/popular-music-data/tracks/damaged-tlc.md

 My heart's at a low
 I'm so much to manage
-I think you should know that (Ooh I think you should know I've been damaged) I've been damaged (I've been damaged baby)
+I think you should know that (Oh I think you should know I've been damaged) I've been damaged (I've been damaged baby)
 I'm falling in love (Falling in love with you baby, yeah) There's one disadvantage
 I think you should know that I've been damaged

 My heart's at a low
 I'm so much to manage